raipc/atsd-api-python/README.md

     >>> plt.show()
 ```

 ### SQL queries

-To perform SQL queries, use `query` method implemented in the SQLService.
+To perform SQL queries, use the `query` method implemented in the SQLService.
 The returned table will be an instance of the `DataFrame` class.

 ```python